Yoge-ra/spotify_data_analysis_sql/README.md

 ---
 ## **Queries**

---1.Calculate the average danceability of tracts in each album.
+-- Calculate the average danceability of tracts in each album.
---2.Find the top 5 tracks with the highest energy values.
+-- Find the top 5 tracks with the highest energy values.
 --3.
 List all tracks with their views and likes where official_vedio = 'True'.
 --4.Find the top3 most viewed tracks for each artist using window function.
 --5.write query to find tracks where the liveness score above avg.